Ground source heat pumps

 What is a Ground Source Heat Pump?

-A GSHP is an energy efficient, renewable energy solution that is particularly suited to properties on larger plots.
+A GSHP is an energy-efficient, renewable energy solution that is particularly suited to properties on larger plots.
 They are units which are installed inside a property or in an external plant room and they circulate heat from the ground and raise its temperature before distributing the heat to provide hot water and space heating via radiators, underfloor heating or fan coil units.
-They are powered by electricity and are a clean and combustion free technology which doesn't use fossil fuels helping to reduce your carbon footprint and even lower your energy bills.
+They are powered by electricity and are a clean and combustion-free technology which doesn't use fossil fuels helping to reduce your carbon footprint and even lower your energy bills.

 What is a GSHP